Divdude77/Python-Pathfinder/README.md

 # Python-Pathfinder

 A pathfinding algorithm I designed completely by myself using Python!
+Use it to solve complex mazes!

 ### Note:
 This is NOT a shortest pathfinding algorithm, just a correct path.
-I am working on finding the shortest path, and hope to add it soon.

 ## USAGE: